civicrm/org.civicrm.flexmailer/README.md

 > another function that doesn't depend on the template notation -- so that
 > other templates can leverage our token library.

-## Events: RunEvent, WalkBatchesEvent, SendBatchEvent
+## Events: SendBatchEvent

-These events are responsible for batching and sending messages:

-  * [`WalkBatchesEvent`](src/Event/WalkBatchesEvent.php) (`EVENT_WALK`): Examine the recipient list and pull out a subset for whom you want to send email.
+The [`SendBatchEvent`](src/Event/SendBatchEvent.php) (`EVENT_SEND`) takes a
-  * [`SendBatchEvent`](src/Event/SendBatchEvent.php) (`EVENT_SEND`): Given a batch of recipients and their  messages, send the messages out.
+batch of recipients and messages, and it delivers the messages.
-  * [`RunEvent`](src/Event/RunEvent.php) (`EVENT_RUN`): Execute the main-loop (with all the steps of `WalkBatchesEvent`, `ComposeBatchEvent`, `SendBatchEvent`).

-FlexMailer includes default listeners for all of these events.
-They behave in basically the same way as CiviMail's traditional BAO-based delivery system (respecting `mailerJobSize`, `mailThrottleTime`, `mailing_backend`, `hook_civicrm_alterMailParams`, etal).
-However, you can replace each one with a different algorithm.

 For example, suppose you wanted to replace the built-in delivery mechanism with a batch-oriented web-service:

 ```php
 function example_civicrm_container($container) {